Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 560 Ti should theoretically perform a little bit faster than the Radeon HD 4870 2GB overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 560 Ti will be 11% faster than the Radeon HD 4870 2GB overall, due to its higher bandwidth. (explain)

-Texel RateThe GeForce GTX 560 Ti will be much (more or less 75%) faster with regards to AF than the Radeon HD 4870 2GB. (explain)
+Texel RateThe GeForce GTX 560 Ti is quite a bit (about 75%) more effective at AF than the Radeon HD 4870 2GB. (explain)

-Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 560 Ti is superior to the Radeon HD 4870 2GB, by far. (explain)
+Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 560 Ti is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison